Burks, Pistons spoil Ball’s return to floor with OT win | Federal News Network

 Burks had five points in overtime, including his fourth 3-pointer of the game with 1:47 left to put the Pistons up for good.

+“We know what he is going to do,” Hayes said of Burks, now in his 12th NBA season.
+“He has been through these situations and he definitely gave us a lift in overtime.”

-Kelly Oubre Jr. scored 28 points to lead the Hornets, while Terry Rozier added 25 despite shooting 2 of 13 from beyond the arc.
+Kelly Oubre Jr. scored 28 points to lead the Hornets, while Terry Rozier added 25, although he was just 2 of 13 from beyond the arc.

-Ball finished with 23 points on 9-of-18 shooting and 11 assists in his first game since Nov.
-16 because of a sprained left ankle.
-But he fouled out with 29.6 seconds left in regulation, and his presence was missed in overtime as the Hornets were outscored 14-7.
+Ball had with 23 points on 9-of-18 shooting to go along with 11 assists in his first game since Nov.
+16 due to a sprained left ankle.
+He fouled out with 29.6 seconds left in regulation, and his presence was missed in overtime as the Hornets (7-21) were outscored 14-7.

+Ball said he felt some pain in his ankle during the game and felt a step slow.

+“It was legs and stuff, just getting back into it,” Ball said.

 But he began to heat up early in the fourth quarter, knocking down back-to-back 3s, including a fadeaway in the left corner, to trim Detroit’s lead to five.
-Ball then drove the lane and dished to McDaniels up top for a 3-pointer to tie it with about 9 1/2 minutes to play.
+Ball then drove the lane and dished to Jalen McDaniels up top for a 3-pointer to tie it just under 10 minutes left in regulation.

+“He’s really talented and we had three quarters scoring 30 or more,” Hornets center Mason Plumlee said.
+“It’s great to have him back.”

-Bogdanovic missed a fall-away jumper near the end of regulation with the game tied, and the Hornets got the rebound and called a timeout with 1.3 seconds left to set up a side inbounds play.
-Rozier’s off-balance 3-pointer from the corner rattled around the rim and bounced out as the buzzer sounded, sending the game to overtime.
+With the game tied late, Bogdanovic missed a fall-away jumper and the Hornets grabbed the rebound and called a timeout with 1.3 seconds left in regulation to set up a side inbounds play.
+But Rozier’s off-balance 3 from the corner rattled around the rim and out at the buzzer, sending the game to overtime.

 SILAS REMEMBERED

 The Hornets honored former coach Paul Silas, who died Saturday, with a moment of silence and a video tribute before the game.
-The team is wearing a commemorative “Silas” patch on the left sleeve of its pullovers for the remainder of the season.
+The team will wear a commemorative “Silas” patch on the left sleeve of its pullovers for the remainder of the season.

-Silas spent eight seasons with the Hornets across two different stints with the franchise.

 TIP-INS